keremdiren1/markdownlar/aqui/interpreter.md

         return left / right;
       default:
         throw new Error(`Unknown binary operator: ${operator}`);
-    } // this part basically does the binary operation and returns the result. it, however, returns an error if the operation has a division by zero or an unknown type of operation.
+    } // This part basically does the binary operation and returns the result.
+It, however, returns an error if the operation has a division by zero or an unknown type of operation.
   }
 }
 ```